Amylopectin: Clinical applications

 Amylopectin has seen a rise of use in biomedical applications due to its physiological factors, ease of availability, and low cost.
 Specifically, amylopectin has very advantageous biochemical properties due to its prevalence as a natural polysaccharide.
 This causes a high sense of biocompatibility with cells and molecules within the body.
 Amylopectin is also able to biodegrade to a high degree due to its high sense of crosslinking with 1,6 glycosidic bonds.
-These bonds are easily broken down by the body can reduce molecular weight, expose certain regions, and interact certain bonds with clinical factors.
+The bonds easily broken down by the body can reduce molecular weight, expose certain regions, and interact certain bonds with clinical factors.
 Various physical, chemical, and enzymatic methods of modification have also been researched for amylopectin.
 These, generally, allow for enhanced and controllable properties which can be selected for the field of research performed.
 Amylopectin's main role, clinically, is within its integration in starch.
 Function and structure of amylopectin is based on its integration with amylose and other bounded molecules.
 Separating these molecules and isolated amylopectin is quite difficult for researchers to perform.

-Drug Delivery
+Drug delivery

 Drug delivery refers to technology used to present a drug to a pre-determined region of the body for drug emission and absorption.
 Principles relating to route of administration, metabolism, site of specific targeting, and toxicity are most important within this field.
 Drugs administered orally (through mouth) are usually encapsulated in some structure in order to protect the drug from immune and biological responses.
 These structures aim to keep the drug intact until its site of action and release it at a correct dosage when exposed to a specific marker.
 Corn and potato starch are often used for this as they contain 60-80% amylopectin.
 They are mostly used in solid preparations: powders, granules, capsules, and tablets.
 As a natural polysaccharide, it has a compatible nature with anatomical structures and molecules.
 This prevents any sort of negative immune response, which is a highly controversial topic in drug delivery.
 Biodegradability of starch allows it to keep the drug intact until reaching its site of action.
 This allows the drug to avoid low pH situations such as the digestive system.
 Native starch can also be modified in physical, chemical, and enzymatic ways to improve mechanical or biochemical properties.
 Within drug delivery, physical modification include treatment under mechanical forces, heat, or pressure.
 Chemical modifications attempt to alter molecular structure which can include breaking or addition of bonds.
 Treating starch with enzymes can allow for increased water solubility.